Picture this: you’re opening a new file, ready to plan your strategy.

 Auto-GPT brings yet another AI advancement that has tremendous potential to shape the future of law.
 Yet, as Auto-GPT is still in its infancy, only time will tell what role this technology will play in the legal profession.

-As always, we encourage lawyers to keep their eyes on this space and, if they’re using AI technology at work, to use technology responsibly and always maintain their ethical and professional responsibility standards.
+As always, we encourage solicitors to keep their eyes on this space and, if they’re using AI technology at work, to use technology responsibly and always maintain their ethical and professional responsibility standards.

 Eager to learn more about the impact of AI on the legal industry?
-Be sure to secure your spot at ClioCon 2023.
-We’ll be covering, among other things, ChatGPT, artificial intelligence, and the future of law.
+Be sure to read our blog Legal Trends Report: The Highlights where we discuss AI and the future of law.